carla-simulator/carla/Docs/benchmark_metrics.md

 *Frames Skip: It is related to the number of frames that are skipped after a collision or a intersection starts.

+On your experiment suite class definition you could also redefine the metrics experiment.

 ####Benchmark Execution